ilianaatzini/payment-gateway-challenge-java/README.md

 ## AI Usage

-ChatGPT was used as a development assistant to review implementation ideas, discuss architectural trade-offs, improve documentation and identify potential edge cases.
+Github Copilot and ChatGPT was used as a development assistant to review implementation ideas, discuss architectural trade-offs, improve documentation and identify potential edge cases.

 All design decisions, implementation, debugging, testing, and final code changes were reviewed and completed by the author.